United Nations Operation in Somalia II: Withdrawal and end of UNOSOM II

-US soldiers completely withdrew on March 3, 1994, 28 days earlier than expected.
-Other Western nations, including Italy, Belgium, France and Sweden, also decided to withdraw at this time.
 On November 4, 1994, after peacemaking efforts by the remaining 1,900 UNOSOM II troops failed, the United Nations Security Council (UNSC) voted unanimously to withdraw all forces in Resolution 954.
 Subsequently, on November 16, the UNSC authorized Resolution 955, placing new emphasis on peacemaking and reconstruction and returning to a less reactive role.
 The withdrawal of the remaining UN military and police troops from Somalia was completed on March 28, 1995, thereby ending UNOSOM II's mandate.